The Big Store: Music

 As with the previous Marx Bros.
-MGM films, The Big Store contains elaborate musical numbers, including the upbeat "Sing While You Sell" led by a singing and dancing Groucho, and "Tenement Symphony" sung by Tony Martin and a children's choir.
+MGM films, The Big Store contains elaborate musical numbers, including the upbeat "Sing While You Sell" featuring Groucho and Harpo (Oddly, Chico is absent) and "Tenement Symphony" sung by Tony Martin and a children's choir.
 The screenwriting team of Sid Kuller, Hal Fimberg and Ray Golden also supplied the lyrics to Hal Borne's original music.
-An instrumental version of the Arthur Freed/Nacio Herb Brown tune "Sing Before Breakfast" from Broadway Melody of 1936 is heard during the Groucho-Harpo scene.
+An instrumental version of the Arthur Freed/Nacio Herb Brown tune "Sing Before Breakfast" from Broadway Melody of 1936 is heard during the scene in Flywheel's office.
 The Big Store is the second Marx film with an instrumental version of "Cosi-Cosa" from A Night at the Opera, which can be heard during the bed department scene.
-It is also heard at the beginning of the racetrack scene in A Day at the Races.
+It was also heard at the beginning of the racetrack scene in A Day at the Races.